ansible/community-docs/maintaining.rst

 Good communication is vital for prosperity of the project.

-Moreover, collection maintainers should be informed about important changes that impact all or many of the collections (for example, CI related) and act correspondingly to keep them up to date.
+Moreover, collection maintainers must be informed about important changes that impact all or many of the collections (for example, CI related) and act correspondingly to keep them up to date.

-It is highly recommended to subscribe to the "Changes impacting collection contributors and maintainers" `GitHub issue <https://github.com/ansible-collections/overview/issues/45>`_ and the `Bullhorn newsletter <https://github.com/ansible/community/issues/546>`_.
+It is required for collection maintainers to be subscribed to the ``Changes impacting collection contributors and maintainers`` `GitHub issue <https://github.com/ansible-collections/overview/issues/45>`_ and the `Bullhorn newsletter <https://github.com/ansible/community/issues/546>`_.

 Communication channels
 ----------------------